pipelinelabo/datalaiq-wiki/gui/gui.md

 ### Interface & Appearance

-The second tab of the Preferences page, "Interface & Appearance", has options for customizing the Gravwell user interface.
+The second tab of the Preferences page, "Interface & Appearance", has options for customizing the DatalaiQ user interface.
 The "Interface theme" dropdown is of particular interest, as it selects a GUI-wide color scheme (including the ever-popular dark modes).

 The "Chart theme" dropdown selects different color palettes which will be used when drawing charts.
-The editor theme & font size options control the appearance of Gravwell's built-in text editor, which is used to create automation scripts and in a few other places.
+The editor theme & font size options control the appearance of DatalaiQ's built-in text editor, which is used to create automation scripts and in a few other places.

 ![](interface-prefs.png)

 ### Preferences

-The third tab, "Preferences", allows you to change some default behaviors of Gravwell.
+The third tab, "Preferences", allows you to change some default behaviors of DatalaiQ.

 ![](general-prefs.png)

-The "Home Page" dropdown menu selects which page will be displayed after logging in or clicking the Gravwell icon next to the main menu.
+The "Home Page" dropdown menu selects which page will be displayed after logging in or clicking the DatalaiQ icon next to the main menu.
 By default, the new search page is shown, but you can chose to be shown a list of dashboards, kits, or playbooks instead.

 The "Search Group Visibility" option allows you to share the results of all searches with a given group; this can be a convenient way to collaborate.
 In the screenshot, the user has selected the group named "foo"; all members of that group will have access to the searches this user runs in the future.